 With such a wealth of diversity, from cuisine to culture and wildflowers to whales, it’s easy to combine the best of the Western Cape in one trip.
 Why not see if you can tick off all these ultimate experiences on your next holiday in the Western Cape!

 Are you eager to discover the wealth of delights that await you in the Western Cape this holiday season?
-Browse the Homegrown Holidays collection and contact your Flight Centre Travel Expert to book your getaway today.
+Browse our hottest Western Cape holiday packages and contact your Flight Centre Travel Expert to book your getaway today.